olafbielasik/olafbielasik/README.md

 - Features interactive zoom, pan, and 3D-like Earth rendering.

 ### [HandwrittenDigitRecognizer](https://github.com/olafbielasik/HandwrittenDigitRecognizer)
-**Simple Handwritten Digit Recognizer built with PyTorch and Flask**
+**Simple Handwritten Digit Recognizer built with PyTorch and Flask ✍️**
 - It trains a neural network on the MNIST dataset and deploys it as a web application where users can draw digits on a canvas and receive real-time predictions, you can also upload your own pictures.
 ---